 Choose Dr. Steier for your Full-Mouth Reconstruction

 A full-mouth reconstruction is a very complex and comprehensive procedure.
 The procedure is multi-disciplinary, meaning that it takes several specialists to complete successfully.
 Therefore, this extensive procedure should not be completed by your general dentist alone.
 Full-mouth reconstruction involves an makeover of the entire mouth, including both upper and lower jaws.
+Since the procedure may involve changing the bite schema, it is necessary to have a dentist that has detailed knowledge of the chewing process and function of the mouth.
 The procedure must be done comprehensively by an experienced specialist like Dr. Carolina Steier.

 Patients who choose to go to a general dentist for dental issues often have recurring problems.
 While the dentist may solve one dental issue, another problem may develop a few months later.
 A full-mouth reconstruction with Dr. Steier will stop this from happening.
 Dr. Steier will choose the best procedures to remodel your mouth and solve your dental problems, while also giving you a brand new smile!